Thursday 9 May 2024

 • My longest Wonder Woman story to date.

-• At one point, I considered killing off Wonder Woman and have her regenerate – in famous Doctor Who style – into Gal Gadot’s Wonder Woman, but waking up in a different Earth dimension.
+• At one point, I considered killing off Wonder Woman and having her regenerate – in the famous Doctor Who style – into Gal Gadot’s Wonder Woman, but waking up in a different Earth dimension.
 Fortunately, I came to my senses…

 9. Wonder Woman in Moscow